tedyapo/serial-port-sdr/README.md

-# serial-port-sdr
-Experimental software-defined radio using just a serial port
+# Experimental software-defined radio using a serial port

 This project creates an experimental radio-frequency transmitter from a modern serial port that uses a USB-UART bridge.
 These bridges allow very fast baud rates, allowing fundamental frequencies into the low MHz region to be generated.
 The TTL-level output of some of the commonly available ICs has very fast edges, producing harmonics into the VHF region.